 - no evidence of erosion or necrosis of the underlying bone

-*particularly in pediatric group which these concurrent findings approaches 80%; but only in 20% of adult patients
+NB particularly in the pediatric group which these concurrent findings approach 80%; but only in 20% of adult patients.

-- well defined soft tissue mass within the bony EAC which may diffusely enlarges the canal with no bony erosion as opposed to the EAC cholesteatoma
+- well-defined soft tissue mass within the bony EAC which may diffusely enlarge the canal with no bony erosion, as opposed to EAC cholesteatoma

 - tympanic canal is usually spared but may be slightly thickened

-Usually treated by EAC toilet; due to high incidence of recurrence it may be requiring several excisions of keratin plugs.
-Rarely needs surgical intervention.
+Usually treated by EAC toilet; due to a high incidence of recurrence, it may require several excisions of keratin plugs.
+It rarely needs surgical intervention.

 - 1. Persaud RA, Hajioff D, Thevasagayam MS et-al. Keratosis obturans and external ear canal cholesteatoma: how and why we should distinguish between these conditions.
 Clin Otolaryngol Allied Sci.
 2004;29 (6): 577-81. doi:10.1111/j.1365-2273.2004.00898.x - Pubmed citation